Updated: May 2023

 The definition of oligohydramnios is usually less than 500mls of fluid; <2cm maximum pool; or AFI <5.
 Around 3-5% of pregnant women are diagnosed as having too little fluid.
-Because of the complexities of measurement and the diagnosis of oligohydramnios, I have differentiated between what I believe are two types:
+Because of the complexities of measurement and the diagnosis of oligohydramnios, I have differentiated between the two types:

-- The normal physiological changes that occur to AFV as term approaches (see chart above) and/or the ‘normal’ level for the individual mother/baby is comparatively low to the general ‘norm’.
+- The normal physiological changes that occur to AFV as term approaches (see chart above) and/or the ‘normal’ level for the individual mother/baby are comparatively low to the general ‘norm’.

-- Women having routine scans for ‘post-dates’ which then identifies this normal ‘low’ AFV.
+- Routine scans for post-dates pregnancy which then identify this normal AFV as ‘low’.

-There is a lack of evidence supporting induction for oligohydramnios in ‘low risk’ pregnancies ie. when there is nothing else ‘abnormal’ going on with mother or baby (Quiñones et al 2012).
-Driggers et al. (2004) concluded that: “evidence is accumulating that in the presence of an appropriate-for-gestational age fetus, with reassuring fetal well-being and the absence of maternal disease, oligohydramnios is not associated with an increased incidence of adverse perinatal outcome.’’
+There is a lack of evidence to support induction for oligohydramnios in uncomplicated pregnancies ie. when there is nothing else ‘abnormal’ going on with mother or baby (Quiñones et al 2012).
+Driggers et al. 2004).

-A recent review of the literature (Rossi & Prefumo 2013) found that in term or post-term pregnancies oligohydramnios (with an otherwise healthy pregnancy/baby) was not associated with poor outcomes.
-However, it was associated with increased risk of obstetric interventions… probably because the diagnosis leads to intervention.
+A review of the literature (Rossi & Prefumo 2013) found that in term or post-term pregnancies, oligohydramnios (with an otherwise healthy pregnancy/baby) was not associated with poor outcomes.
+However, it was associated with increased risk of obstetric interventions.
+Probably because the diagnosis often leads to interventions such as induction.